 Ancient Beauty Rituals

 Perhaps Cleopatra is one of the most well-known Queen for bathing in donkey milk to maintain her beauty and achieve luminous skin.

 What is a Hammam?

 When we hear the word Hammam we tend to associate it with the Turkish steam bath.
-There are similarities but since I haven´t experienced a Turkish bath yet I will describe the Moroccan Hammam.
+There are similarities but today I will describe the Moroccan Hammam.

 Moroccan Hammam is traditional and forms part of the social routine of the locals both in villages and in towns.
-Hammam is a bathing ritual usually practiced every week, either at a public or private bath or spa, or even at home.
+Hammam is a bathing ritual usually practised every week, either at a public or private bath or spa or even at home.
 The Hammam also has a religious aspect as Arab-Muslims perform the ablution ritual before their prayers to purify body and soul.

 Usually, the cleansing is done using a natural black soap before applying the Ghassoul, a Moroccan clay used to exfoliate and remove dead skin cells and rejuvenate the skin.

 Application of Argan oil is very commonly used.

-Today I am going to walk you through the ritual of Hammam as experienced in Morocco.
+Today I am going to walk you through the ritual of Hammam as experienced by myself in Morocco.

-I will give a description of both the PRIVATE and the PUBLIC Hammam Ritual.
+I will give a description of both the PRIVATE and the PUBLIC Hammam Ritual, since I have tried both.

 The concept is basically the same.
-It is custom to start with a steam bath or sauna with vapour to open the pores.
+It is custom to start with a steam bath or sauna with vapour to open your skin pores.
 This usually lasts for 20 minutes (though some people can´t manage that long) and during this time you are expected to drink plenty of water to avoid dehydration.